all-ride/ride-web/manual/Core/Controllers.md

 Controllers are the objects which glue your models and views together.
 They perform the actions of your application on the models and pack the results in a view.

-Controllers are defined in the router.
+Controllers are defined in the router or in the dependencies file.
-The combination of a HTTP request method and a requested path is mapped to a action in a controller.
+The combination of a HTTP request method and a requested path is mapped to an action in a controller.

 ## Simple Controller